Avoid-Shift-Improve: History

-Avoid-Shift-Improve (A-S-I) was first developed in Germany in the early 1990s as vermeiden, verbessern, verlagern.
+Avoid-Shift-Improve (A-S-I) was first developed in Germany in the early 1990s as vermeiden, verlagern, verbessern.
 The term was first published in a 1994 report by the German Parliament's Enquete Commission.

 Method

 As denoted by the name, Avoid-Shift-Improve has three avenues.
 It seeks to modify the behavior of consumers rather than producers to make consumer choices more environmentally sustainable.